Get started

 Userspace networking mode allows running Tailscale where you don't have access to create a VPN tunnel device.
 This often happens in container environments.

-Tailscale works on Linux systems using a device driver called /dev/net/tun, which allows us to instantiate the VPN tunnel as though it were any other network interface like Ethernet or Wi-Fi.
-This lets any Linux application — from a web browser to the ping CLI command — send its traffic through the Tailscale interface.
+Tailscale works on Linux systems using a device driver called /dev/net/tun, which allows us to start the VPN tunnel as though it were any other network interface like Ethernet or Wi-Fi.
+This lets any Linux application—from a web browser to the ping CLI command—send its traffic through the Tailscale interface.

 However, not all Linux systems support /dev/net/tun.
-For example, some container-based app platforms such as Heroku or Google Cloud Run do not.
+For example, some container-based app platforms like Heroku and Google Cloud Run do not.
 For those environments, userspace networking mode offers a different way of running, where tailscaled functions as a SOCKS5 or HTTP proxy which other processes in the container can connect through.

-Userspace networking mode with SOCKS5 is available in Tailscale v1.8 or later, and the HTTP proxy is available in Tailscale v1.16 or later.
-Update your clients to use these features.
+Userspace networking mode with SOCKS5 is available in Tailscale v1.8 or later.
+The HTTP proxy is available in Tailscale v1.16 or later.
+Update Tailscale to use these features.

-An HTTP proxy is only for that protocol, so it only proxies HTTP and HTTPS traffic, for example, to webpages.
+The functionality and purpose of the SOCKS5 and HTTP proxies varies.
+The SOCKS5 proxy is a more general and flexible proxy that can work with any traffic.
+The HTTP proxy is only for that protocol, so it only proxies HTTP and HTTPS traffic, for example, to web pages.

-You can enable userspace networking from the Tailscale CLI by passing the --tun=userspace-networking flag to tailscaled before calling tailscale up.
-To use a SOCKS5 proxy and an HTTP proxy on the same port:
+You can enable userspace networking from the Tailscale CLI by passing the --tun=userspace-networking flag to tailscaled before running tailscale up.
+You can also use a SOCKS5 proxy and an HTTP proxy on the same port (as shown in the following code block),

 tailscaled --tun=userspace-networking --socks5-server=localhost:1055 --outbound-http-proxy-listen=localhost:1055 &

-Userspace networking mode is primarily designed for serverless environments.
-We recommend using it with ephemeral nodes / auth keys (as shown above).
+Userspace networking mode is primarily for serverless environments.
+We recommend using it with ephemeral nodes and auth keys (as shown above).

 You can enable userspace networking mode on Ubuntu, RHEL, or any derivative by adding the flag --tun=userspace-networking to the FLAGS variable in /etc/default/tailscaled: